nibzdil/immutaball/README.md

 # Prototype

-Currently this project only implements basic parts of the game: minimal GUI, basic physics, and a renderer.
-Much of the game is currently unimplemented (audio, goals, moving bodies, gameplay mechanics, a more efficient physics implementation), but this project still serves as a useful example of a purely functional FRP application.
+Currently this project only implements basic parts of the game: minimal GUI, basic physics, and a basic renderer.
+Much of the game is currently unimplemented (audio, goals, complete moving body physics, gameplay mechanics, etc.), but this project still serves as a useful example of a purely functional FRP application.
+Currently the physics has a few bugs.

-Currently the physics does not apply BSP partitioning but brute force checks collisions with every body in the level each frame.
-Larger levels can't handle this, but many of the levels in the first three level sets are playable.

 # Immutaball